Patch

 Physiological Background

-A sarcomere is modelled as a three-element Hill contraction model (Fung[9]), in which the elastic element (with length \(l_{se}\)) and contractile element (with length \(l_si\)) in series are in parallel with an elastic element (\(l_s=l_{se}+l_{si}\)), which is calculated as
+The Patch module is a phenomenological model of the sarcomere.
+A sarcomere is modelled as a three-element Hill contraction model (Fung[2]), in which the elastic element (with length \(l_{se}\)) and contractile element (with length \(l_{si}\)) in series are in parallel with an elastic element (\(l_s=l_{se}+l_{si}\)), which is calculated as

 The active stress depends also on time through a contractility parameter \(C\).
 Contractility is a phenomenological quantity representing the density of cross-bridges formed in the sarcomere.
 There is a resting value of contractility, which may be non-zero.
 This can represent residual cross-bridge formation during diastole.
 Contractility increases when the tissue is activated.
 Activation is smooth and has a rise and decay phase with different time constants.
 The rate of change of contractility increases with sarcomere length (Kentish et al.[4]).
 Active stress increases with contractility, contractile element length and series elastic element length.
 Based on these assumptions, the contractility curve \(C\) is implemented as a state-variable and given by